 - Native Protein – Many believe that the best antigens are native proteins because they are correctly folded and provide optimal templates for antibodies that might recognize different kinds of determinants such as conformational (good for immunoprecipitation) and linear (good for Western blotting) epitopes.
 In practice, it is difficult or impossible for most labs to purify adequate amounts of native protein from biological mixtures.
 Therefore, antigens are generally prepared by recombinant technologies (ie, expression of 6XHIS-tagged proteins in bacteria) or by chemically synthesizing peptide antigens.

 Optimal storage depends on what you plan to do with them.
 Antibodies are reasonably stable and can be stored for weeks at 4˚C without noticeable loss of activity.
-However, for storage longer than a couple of weeks, one should either freeze them, or keep them in 50% glycerol at -20˚C. The main consideration is that antibody preparations in general lose about 10% of their activity when they are frozen and thawed.
+However, for storage longer than a couple of weeks, one should either freeze them or keep them in 50% glycerol at -20˚C. The main consideration is that antibody preparations, in general, lose about 10% of their activity when they are frozen and thawed.
 Therefore, any strategy for storage and use should aim to limit freezing and thawing.
-For example, serum should be aliquoted before freezing so as to avoid repetitive freezing and thawing.
+For example, the serum should be aliquoted before freezing so as to avoid repeated freezing and thawing.
 For routine lab use in procedures such as immunoprecipitation, Western blotting, and immunofluorescence, it is best to dilute the antibody preparations in 50% glycerol for storage at -20˚C. The preparation is perfectly stable for many years in this condition, and because it does not freeze, one can repeatedly pipette directly from the vial without ever having to subject the sample to freeze/thaw cycles.
-For applications where dilution in glycerol is unacceptable, antibodies should be aliquoted in single use amounts and frozen. -20˚C is OK, but -80˚C is better, particularly for long-term storage.
+For applications where dilution in glycerol is unacceptable, antibodies should be aliquoted in single-use amounts and frozen. -20˚C is OK, but -80˚C is better, particularly for long-term storage.